evanhackett/pandemic-workshop-prototype/README.md

 * Medics go to closest Infected ✅

 # Work session four, Thursday 4/16
+* Make the borders count
+* Refactor with TDD & tests in general

 ## Next steps
+* Rethink what the assignment is.
+What should the student do?
 * Special event listening system that is observered by other things. eg graphs or counters
 * Make it so medics do not share the same target, somehow.
 * The medics and the OBSERVER PATTERN???
-* Make the borders count
 * look into request animiation frame?
-* * slows down the longer its been running
 * WebGL?
-* Do we even need the medic?
-Have them refactor to publish subscibe from what we have now
-* Rethink what the assignment is.
-What should the student do?

 ## The future
 * Podcast about the observer patern that leads to the workshop
 * Probably release this one frees